 Approval

 The criteria provided above for modules/courses and for reviewing their quality applies equally to approval of a module/course.
 Should any of the criteria be omitted, approving bodies should make publicly available their pre-defined process and criteria for approval to allow transparency.
 This will enable the demonstration of the criteria being used to assist those being approved.
 It should be clear why accreditation is not possible/preferred.
-An additional review by an approving body should not be necessary if a course is already accredited by an independent organisation according to the criteria specified above.
+In the approval process, competent authorities should consider the accreditation of modules / courses, in order to avoid duplication.

 The clarity and use of the approval process should build confidence with trainees, trainers and competent authorities.